Navel-IT/navel-collector-manager/README.md

 `service navel-scheduler <action>`

-If you want to change the service options, edit */etc/sysconfig/navel-scheduler*.
+If you want to change the service options, edit */etc/sysconfig/navel-scheduler* in accordance with the options returned by `navel-scheduler --help`.

 **Note** : the service will run under *navel-scheduler:navel-scheduler*.